ndronos/c-nomorph/Klemens.md

 For example, we can use pointers as aliases without bothering with malloc, which doesn't have to appear nearly as often as the textbooks from the '90s told us it did.
+On the one hand, C's syntax can be confusing with its use of stars;
+on the other hand, C's syntax provides us with tools for dealing with specially complicated setups like pointers to functions.